dathan/blog/content/posts/hyper-delivery-to-iterate-for-the-customer.md

 Initially, after the team agrees on a layout, and workflows, next pick 4 infrastructure items to start with.
 For instance containers, k8s, Postgres, and cronjobs.
 Do not add more tools until you have users.
 Remember 100s of new users a week, with a simple backend, allows you to iterate much faster.
 The scale comes in when virality and or product market fit comes in.
 Thus do not make a complex backend.
 Consistency and simplicity will get you very far.
 Pre-scaling is a time sync.
 Add comlexity like a message bus, when your solving asyncronous problems that polling cannot solve, such as scaling a team.

+### Tech-docs, code reviews, testing, doing it right.

+Do not do it right initally.
+Personally I feel dirty saying this, but none of the work produced means anything unless the customer wants it.
+Once the iteration cycle happens, and delivery to the user is real-time hold off on adding these things, then add them to core funnels and or intersection when working or chaning someone elses owned area.
+This is counter to what many of us have been taught.
+This stragtegy is only valid when finding that product market fit.
+So be prepared to throw things away or rewite things that where done to make it more team compatible.

 ### Conclusion

 By implementing these practices, we can ensure that our software delivery process is efficient, effective, and successful.
 Our goal should always be to find the best product-market fit for our users.
 With the right processes in place, we can ensure that our software is always meeting the needs of our customers.